-Cash and equivalents - Money market accounts are valued at the net asset values per share as quoted by such companies or funds as of the valuation date.
+Cash and cash equivalents - Money market accounts are valued at the net asset values per share as quoted by such companies or funds as of the valuation date.
 The money market accounts that are invested in by the Plan are institutional accounts and are commingled.
 Although not traded on an active market the net asset value per share is observable.
 Cash is valued at the amounts deposited in the account, plus accrued interest.
+The money market fund is traded daily without restriction.